gdouzwt/blog/_posts/2020-02-15-foundation-test-review.md

 Which of the given statements regarding the above code are correct?

 - [ ] This is an appropriate use of assertions.
-- [ ] This code will not in all situations.
+- [x] This code will not work in all situations.
+  > It will not work if assertions are disabled.
-- [ ] The given code is syntactically correct.
+- [x] The given code is syntactically correct.
 - [ ] Constrains on input parameters should be enforced using assertions.

 **Explanation**